 The Society continuously audits interventional activity in the UK each year and is central to maintaining high clinical standards with the national audit cycle together with publically available operator and institutional outcome data.

 As agreed with the DoH Heart Team, all hospitals wishing to start a new PCI programme are required to undergo a BCIS peer review visit.
 To initiate this process, a letter from the Trust Chief Executive should be addressed to Dr Daniel Blackman, the BCIS Honorary Secretary.

 Site visits to existing PCI units can also be arranged if you wish to ensure that your unit is operating within the BCIS standards.

 If you are setting up a new PCI service, please refer to the new site guidance.

-The BCIS Rules are available here.
+View/download the BCIS Rules.
 Within this document are the guidelines for the Society’s structure, and who is eligible to stand for election as well as who the electorate is for each position.

 BCIS Educational resources

 BCIS provides a large array of educational material from a variety of sources, presentations, audiocasts and webcasts from previous conferences including both AHP and ACI.
 Clinical cases, publication reviews and newsSee more